A surrogate by exchangeability approach to the Curie-Weiss model: General theory

 Here, exchangeability for an infinite sequence is understood in the sense of the action of the inductive limit of the symmetric group, i.e. every \textit{finite} sub-sequence of the sequence is invariant by a (finite) permutation.
 This notion has been extended in several ways, in a finite-dimensional version by Diaconis-Freedman \cite{DiaconisFreedmanDeFinetti}, using other groups such as the projective limit of symmetric groups by Gnedin-Olshanski \cite{GnedinOlshanski} and orthogonal groups by Olshanski-Vershik \cite{OlshanskiVershik} and Schoenberg \cite{Schoenberg}, etc. See e.g. Accardi \cite{AccardiOnDeFinetti} for an account of subtleties on this theorem and further references, or Diaconis-Freedman \cite{DiaconisFreedmanDeFinetti} for a presentation of the topic in relation with the computation of total variation distances.

 The Curie-Weiss spins are clearly exchangeable since the measure \eqref{Def:CurieWeiss} is invariant by permutation of the spins.
-Since $n$ is fixed, the De Finetti theorem \textit{a priori} does not apply, but lemma~\ref{Lemma:DeFinettiCWspins} shows nevertheless that this is the case.
-Let us suppose that $ \mu = 0 $ for the sake of simplicity.
-Then, there exists a measure $ \widetilde{\nu}_{n, \beta} : \crochet{0, 1} \to \crochet{0, 1} $ such that
+Since $n$ is fixed, the De Finetti theorem \textit{a priori} does not apply, but Lemma~\ref{Lemma:DeFinettiCWspins} shows nevertheless that this is the case.
+There exists a measure $ \widetilde{\nu}_{n, \beta} : \crochet{0, 1} \to \crochet{0, 1} $ such that

 where $ (X_k(p))_{1 \leq k \leq n} \sim i.i.d. \Ber_{\ensemble{\pm 1}}(p) $.